 Caution However, it is said that pregnant women and children should avoid consuming the seeds.
 While children could choke on the seeds if not mixed well with water, they are known to lower the levels of estrogen in pregnant women.
 Therefore, it is best for pregnant women to check with their doctor.

-Where to buy this seed?
+Where to buy the basil seed?

 Visit any health store closest to you for this amazing and nutritious wonder seed!